osamasalem/osamasalem.github.io/content/blog/ownership.md

 This works, but if you had a deep ownership tree, you’d have to destroy the entire structure just to reach a leaf value- sometimes impractical.

-## Barter with the owner
+## 2. Barter with the owner

 What if you want the monitor, but don’t want to harm the computer?
-You can compensate the setup by replacing the child with similar monitor.
+You can replace the monitor with similar one.

 check this